laxatzi/100-days-of-code/log.md

 **Today's Progress**:
 Created 'Profile' and 'Settings' pages for the BS4 dashboard project.
 Started teaching myself CSS Flexbox with the Flexbox Froggy game.

+###  Day 29: March 15 Friday

+**Today's Progress**:

+Added  admin, categories and user pages.
+Tested for responsiveness and bugs.
+Finished the BS4 dashboard Blogen project based on a bradtraversy tutorial.